Learn business English expressions – 7 expressions for meetings!

 (To put it) in a nutshell

-To summarise something.
+To summarize something.

 “So, in a nutshell, the actor was struggling for years, finally became successful and eventually won a lot of awards.”